michael2012z/BitBible/markdown/KJV/files/Gen.md

 15. Moreover he kissed all his brethren, and wept upon them: and after that his brethren talked with him.

-16. And the fame thereof was heard in Pharaoh’s house, saying, Joseph’s brethren are come: and it pleased Pharaoh well, and his servants.pleased…: Heb. was good in the eyes of Pharaoh
+16. And the fame thereof was heard in Pharaoh’s house, saying, Joseph’s brethren are come: and it pleased Pharaoh well, and his servants.

 17. And Pharaoh said unto Joseph, Say unto thy brethren, This do ye; lade your beasts, and go, get you unto the land of Canaan;